 Our team now has four dedicated speech-language therapists providing assessment, therapy, consultation, and professional development courses - plus a communication assistant / mentor!

-Shannon Hennig, Founder and Speech-Language Therapist
+Shannon Hennig, Director and Senior Speech-Language Therapist

 Shannon Hennig founded Inclusive Communication to provide options for families and organisations who are keen to put things in place now to ensure that everyone can develop their communication and language skills.